-Delete Most of Your Apps Right Now
+Delete Most of Your Apps

 The arrival of iOS 14 last year came with a new feature that, at first glance, seems handy but is actually a symptom of a deeper sickness: We all have far too many apps—many of which are violating your privacy on a regular basis.

-The App Library in iOS lets me clean up my home screens by relegating most of these apps to what is effectively a storage closet I rarely look into while allowing me to easily access these lesser apps should I need them for some reason.
+The App Library in iOS lets me clean up my home screens by relegating most of these apps to what is effectively a storage closet I rarely look into.
+It also allows me to easily access these lesser apps should I need them for some reason.
 Great!
-Except... why do I have 135 apps on my phone, most of which I never use, and most of which are likely sending my data to some sketchy data broker?
+Except... why do I have 135 apps on my phone?
+Most of which I never use, and most of which are likely sending my data to some sketchy data broker?
 I don’t need all these apps—and you probably don’t need all your apps either.

 With spring right around the corner, now is the perfect time to go full Marie Kondo on your phone: delete every app that doesn’t help you on a regular basis or allow you to remain employed.

-Of course, if maximizing storage isn’t a concern, why would anyone bother with deleting apps they rarely or ever use?
+Aside from maximizing storage, why would anyone bother with deleting apps they rarely or ever use?
 What’s the harm in having them just sit there?
 The most obvious argument here is privacy.

 While Apple recently began requiring app developers to include privacy labels in the App Store—details about what data they collect about you and how that data is used—that doesn’t mean apps aren’t still collecting that data, even if they have to tell you about it.
 An analysis of app data collection practices by cloud storage company pCloud released earlier this month found that 52% of apps share your data with third parties, while 80% use your data to “market their own products in the app and beyond,” pCloud wrote.
 “This includes things like apps serving you their own ads on other platforms, as well as in-app promotions for their own benefit, or for third parties who pay for the service.”